-The ability to make the world beyond a lecture hall her classrooms is what keeps junior Emily Frank excited for each new learning experience that comes her way.
+The ability to make the world beyond a lecture hall her classroom is what kept alumni Emily Frank excited for each new learning experience that came her way.

 “The Ecological Studies major is a perfect fit for me because it’s a mix of environmental issues, while providing the science behind them to fully understand it in its entirety,” said Frank.
 “The classes I've taken at Castleton, especially upper level science classes, have sparked my desire to learn all I can and then apply that knowledge to help solve pressing environmental issues that face our generation.”

 The Natural Sciences department quickly became much like a second home to the Massachusetts native when she began to form strong, meaningful connections with the professors and peers who surround her everyday.
 Connections she says she would not have been able to achieve at a larger school.

 “Most all the professors in the science department that I've worked with have had a significant impact on my academic and personal journey.
 They have all in their own way shown me how important it is to learn and to continue learning throughout our lives,” she said of her educators at the University.